-The University has the following exempt employees: (1) Professional counselors in the University Counseling Center under Dr. Maria Greco; the campus minister, Rachel Oblon; and Christian Ministries professor, Dr. Brian Leslie.
+The University has the following exempt employees: (1) Professional counselors in the University Counseling Center under Dr. Maria Greco; and (2) Dean of the School of Christian Ministries, Dr. Brian Leslie.
 The Confidential Resource will provide the Complainant with the Title IX Coordinator's contact information, assist the Complainant in reporting, if desired, and provide them with information on how the Title IX office can assist them.
-With respect to Confidential Employees, information may be disclosed when: (1) the reporting person gives written consent for its disclosure; (2)

-there is a concern that the person will likely cause serious physical harm to self or others; or (3) the information concerns conduct involving suspected abuse or neglect of a minor under the age of 18, elders, or persons with disabilities.
+With respect to Confidential Employees, information may be disclosed when: (1) the reporting person gives written consent for its disclosure; (2) there is a concern that the person will likely cause serious physical harm to self or others; or (3) the information concerns conduct involving suspected abuse or neglect of a minor under the age of 18, elders, or persons with disabilities.
 Non-identifiable information may be shared by Confidential Employees for statistical tracking purposes as required by the Clery Act/Violence Against Women Act (VAWA).
 Other information may be shared as required by law.